petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 After creating a vocabulary, you can add categories and subcategories to establish the desired organizational schema for your content.

-Here you'll add categories to the FAQ vocabulary you created in the previous exercise as Walter Douglas.
+Here you'll add categories to the FAQ vocabulary you created in the previous exercise as Christian Carter.

 To do this,

 1. In the Categories application, select the *FAQ* vocabulary in the Vocabularies sidebar.

-1. Click *New* to add a category.

-1. In the *Add New Category* page, enter `Retail Partners` as the name.
+1. Click *New* and enter `Retail Partners` for Name.

 1. Click *Save* to add the category.